aptos-foundation/AIPs/aips/wallet-standard.md

   message: string
   nonce: string
   prefix: 'APTOS'
-  signature: Signature | Signature[] bitmap?: Uint8Array
+  signature: Signature
 }
 ```

 ## Reference Implementation

 The standard exposes a [detect](https://github.com/aptos-labs/wallet-standard/blob/main/src/detect.ts#L17) functionality to detect if existing wallets conform with the Aptos standard by validating required functions are available in the wallet.
 These functions are called [features](https://github.com/aptos-labs/wallet-standard/tree/main/src/features).
-Each feature should be defined with an `aptos` namespace, `semicolon` and the `{method}` name, i.e `aptos:connect`.
+Each feature should be defined with an `aptos` namespace, `colon` and the `{method}` name, i.e `aptos:connect`.

 **Wallet Provider**

+<ins>AptosWallet interface implementation</ins>

 A wallet must implement a [AptosWallet interface](https://github.com/aptos-labs/wallet-standard/blob/main/src/wallet.ts) with the wallet provider info and features: